 Chinese smartphone maker, Xiaomi, isn’t here to play.
 At least, that is the impression we get.
-This year, their 8th year of operation, they have announced three variants of their flagship, as follows: Xiaomi Mi 8, Xiaomi Mi 8 Explorer Edition, and Xiaomi Mi 8 SE.
-If Apple can play the three musketeers game, so can Xiaomi.
+This year, their 8th year of operation, they have announced three variants of their flagship, as follows: Xiaomi Mi 8, Explorer Edition, and SE.
+If the original Apple can play the three musketeers game, so can the Apple of China.

 So, what are the distinguishing factors between these three models?
 You know how we love to simplify things for you.
 Let’s have a look.